Home

 By watching the above video, you can also see how a lot of the consonants are pronounced (most consonants require a vowel in order to be spoken).

 Vowel pronounciation can be learned by learning the Hungarian ABC's.
 In Hungarian, the word for the vowel is its sound, nothing else.
 Long and short vowels are separate letters.
 Long vowels are pronounced for a longer amount of time than short vowels are.
-Each letter has a one-to-one correlation with a sound - one sound and one sound only.
+Some short-long vowel pairs also have a difference in sound characteristic (in addition to length of time), but not all.
+Each letter represents only one sound, thus spelling is phonetic.
+Well, consonant sounds next to each other might merge naturally, but the idea is that each letter has one dependable sound and length.

 Here are the Hungarian ABC's: